sadiyameem/catch-the-falling-objects-game/README.md

 - Golden apples and regular apples
 - Speed increases over time
 - High score tracker (resets when page is refreshed)
+- You will lose lives when you catch a raindrop or miss any of the apples

 # Screensshots
 Before game starts